How to Find Out If Building Permits Are Public Record in Your Area

 Key Details Found in Building Permits

-- Contractor or Builder Information: The permit often includes details about the contractor or builder in charge of the project, including their contact information and licensing details.
+2. Contractor or Builder Information: Lists the contractor responsible for the project, including contact details and licensing information.

-- Project Description and Approved Plans: Detailed descriptions of the work to be done along with any approved architectural or engineering plans.
+6. Project Description and Approved Plans: Includes detailed descriptions and any sanctioned architectural or engineering plans.

-For example, a building permit for a new home construction might mention John Doe as the property owner, ABC Builders as the contractor, specify that it involves constructing a two-story residential building at 123 Main Street, include an estimated cost of $250,000, and attach approved blueprints detailing room layouts and structural elements.
+For example, a permit for a new home might indicate John Doe as the owner, list ABC Builders as the contractor, specify a two-story structure at 123 Main Street, estimate costs at $250,000, and include approved blueprints detailing the layout.

 Differentiating Between Public and Private Information in Building Permits